-Does summer weather beckon you outside for a game of catch with your favorite four-legged friend?
+Ready for a summertime game of catch with your favorite four-legged friend?
 Not so fast.
 If you're feeling the heat, you can bet your dog is, too.
-And for him, overheating can be dangerous -- even deadly.
+And for him, overheating can be dangerous.

 "Heatstroke is by far the greatest concern," says Andrea Hilden, DVM, a veterinarian with Animal Care Center of Green Valley in Arizona.
-A Hebrew University study found that 50% of dogs suffering from heatstroke won't survive.
+A Hebrew University study found that 50% of canines with heatstroke won't survive.

 Don't let the temperature fool you.
-Dogs can get overheated in weather as low as 80 F. Add in humidity and vigorous exercise and it could be a recipe for disaster.
+Canines can get too hot in weather as low as 80 degrees.
+Add in humidity and exercise, and it could be a recipe for disaster.
 "If you can't comfortably sit outside for an extended period of time, then don't let your dog do it, either," Hilden says.

 Change your walking time.
-Dogs still need exercise in the summer, but it's best to avoid the hottest parts of the day.
+Your buddy still needs activity in the summer, but it's best to avoid the hottest parts of the day.
 "Try going early in the morning or late at night after the sun has set," she says.

 Don't give your dog a haircut.
-It may be tempting to shave your pup's thick hair in an effort to cool him off for the summer, but Hilden says it could do more harm than good.
+You may be tempted to shave your pup's thick hair in an effort to cool him off for the summer, but Hilden says it could do more harm than good.
 "A dog's coat provides a buffer to help him regulate his body temperature," she says.
 A trim won’t help him handle the heat.
 It could make him more likely to get a sunburn, too.

 Don't use ice.
-If your dog displays heatstroke symptoms, wet him down with room temperature water and put him in front of a fan.
-"Your first instinct might be to pack ice packs around him or cool him off as quickly as possible, but the cold causes his blood vessels to constrict, and when they constrict they can't dissipate heat," she says.
-Call your vet and take your dog in immediately for treatment.
+If your dog shows symptoms of heatstroke, wet him down with room-temperature water and put him in front of a fan.
+"Your first instinct might be to pack ice packs around him or cool him off as quickly as possible, but the cold causes his blood vessels to constrict, and when they constrict they can't [get rid of] heat," she says.
+Call your vet and take your dog in right away for treatment.